causify-ai/tutorials/DATA605/Spring2025/projects/TutorTask96_Spring2025_Real-Time_Bitcoin_Data_Processing_with_Gensim/gensim.example.md

 FastText is especially useful when:

-- Your dataset has rare or compound symbolic labels
+- Our dataset has rare or compound symbolic labels
-- You want better generalization to unseen movements
+- We want better generalization to unseen movements
-- You need high-quality embeddings in small datasets
+- We need high-quality embeddings in small datasets

 It can be used similarly to Word2Vec for: